ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 (whether it be air pressure or depth, e.g. the Quasi-Biennial-Oscillation (QBO) u30 is computed at 30 hPa).
 Dataset native vertical grids may not come with the desired set of levels, so an interpolation operation will be needed to regrid the data vertically.
-ESMValTool can perform this vertical interpolation via the ``extract_levels`` preprocessor.
+ESMValCore can perform this vertical interpolation via the ``extract_levels`` preprocessor.
 Level extraction may be done in a number of ways.